qLibc

 strsource string

-retstopstop delimiter character will be stored. it can be NULL if you don't want to know.
+retstopstop delimiter character is stored here.
+This can be NULL if you do not need it.

-offsetinteger pointer used for store last position. (must be reset to 0)
+offsetinteger pointer used to store the last position.
+It must be reset to 0 before the first call.

 Returns

-a pointer to the first byte of a token if successful, otherwise returns NULL.
+pointer to the first byte of a token on success, or NULL on failure.

 char *str = strdup("Hello,world|Thank,you");